William Chappell (dancer): Cassino

+Chappell was a critic of military physical training techniques.

+In his book Studies in Ballet he emphasises the way in which over many generations dancers have learnt how to 'warm and loosen the limbs, to produce a general feeling of elasticity, well-being and controlled strength'.
+He makes those points which are now commonplace in exercise instruction: warm up slowly, and stay warm, warm down afterwards and so on.

+He writes that he does not want to suggest "the Admiralty, the War Office and Air Ministry that the British Forces should be transformed into a vast corps-de-ballet (although it's an idea that I do not find unpleasing)".

-In his book Studies in Ballet he describes an occasion in North Africa when his company had no transport and had to march to their destination about eighteen miles away.
+He describes an occasion ("at the risk of being a war-bore") in North Africa when his company had no transport and had to march to their destination about eighteen miles away.
 He used this story to illustrate the benefit of ballet training to legs and feet, allowing a middle-aged man to arrive fresher than men nearly half his age, who had only received the routine Army physical training.
 He also emphasised the importance of a long unbroken tradition and continuity in the training of male dancers.
 He was of the opinion that the war was a factor that had caused chaos in the Sadler's Wells Company and rendered valueless years of work.
 He contrasted the treatment of the ballet in England and in Russia, where male dancers were considered important enough in their work to be kept in it.